-This part provides guidelines for those whose task is to provide a plan and justification for a forecasting solution selection process.
-It intends to assist in finding the necessary information when navigating through the vast jungle of information, opinions and possibilities end ensures that crucial details are being considered.
+This part of the IEA Wind Task 36 recommended practice series provides guidelines for those whose task is to provide a plan and justification for a forecasting solution selection process.
+It intends to assist in finding the necessary information when navigating through the vast jungle of information, opinions and possibilities and ensures that crucial details are being considered.